ymh1989/ELS_FDM_3D/README.md

 ##Dynamic Linked Library for pricing 3-asset ELS by Finite difference method##

 ###Introduction###
-In this repo, I'll introduce pricing module for 3-asset stepdown Equity-linked securities (ELS).
+In this repo, I will introduce pricing module for 3-asset stepdown Equity-linked securities (ELS).
 ELS are auto-callable options whose return on investment is dependent upon the path of the underlying asset, especillay securities.
 Nowadays, ELS are composed of a few stock index such as the HSCEI(Hong Kong) and EUROSTOXX50(Europe)[1].
 In South Korea, ELS have been famous financial product after its release.
 Recently, most ELS have more than three underlying asset to increase the coupon rate.

 Despite its popularity in South Korea, the curse of dimensionality which is lead to a tremendous computational cost is main difficulty to price and calculate hedging parameters(greeks).
 There are two main method, Monte Carlo simulation(MCS) and Finite diffrence method(FDM), for calculating price and greeks.
 First, although MCS has a advantage of implementing for complicated its payoff, unstable result of greeks and compuational cost are main drawbacks.
 Next, FDM generates stable solution over the its computational domain.
 However, complicated payoff such as discountinous payoff and path-dependancy control are main challenge for stable solution.
 See [2] for more detail on this point.

 The main purpose of this repo is to treat the a few problem as follow.
-- Curse of dimensionality
+- Curse of dimensionality : computational cost
-- Discontinous payoff
+- Discontinous payoff : numerical difficulty

 ###Numerical Method###
 First, in order to cure the curse of dimensionality, I introduce the non-uniform mesh for FDM.
 One of existing method for non-uniform is to concentrate the mesh in important area one by one.
 In this repo, I present a different method for automatic non-uniform mesh construciton by using `asinh (inverse hyperbollic sine)`[3].
 This method does not only to concentrate the points in important areas, but also to lie midway between two grids points for increases the accuracy of the FDM[1] at the same time.
 Second, I introduce the smoothing method to treat numerical difficulty of discountinous payoff.
 Several methods are already introduced in `smoothing_payoff_FDM`[4] repo.
 In addition, I apply the `sub-time step` at observation dates of ELS.
 At first, I consider the Rannacher timestepping[5-6] that is combination of fully implicit and Crank-Nicolson(CN) method with sub-time steps.
 In spite of merit, it is hard for Ranncher scheme to employ in multidimensional cases due to the property of CN method.
 Therefore, I apply some trick for time stepping which supplements sub-time steps at observation dates.
 By so doing, the solutions around each observation date are more accurate.

 As a method for FDM, I employ a Operator Spliting Method(OSM).
 Alternative Direction Implicit(ADI) has a advantage in unconditionally stable solution and second order in time and space.
 However, ADI with tiny time step has a huge weakness about oscillation of solution as well as greeks[7].
 That is why I apply the OSM.

+The model I used is classical Black-Scholes which have a constant volatility and interest rate until maturity.
+However, it is neccessary to deal with volatility surface as well as interest rate curves to price and hedge path-dependant options.
+Later, I will revise the program.

+Next, I apply the trilinear interpolation[8] to provide solutions with respect to user-defined underlying price.

 ###Environment###
 - CPU : Intel(R) Core(TM) i5-6400 @ 2.7GHZ